n., plural: plasma membranes

 Plasma Membrane Structure

-What makes up the cell membrane?
-The plasma membrane consists of a bilayer of phospholipids which are two back-to-back layers of phospholipids.
+What makes up the cell or plasma membrane?
+The plasma membrane consists of a bilayer of phospholipids that are two back-to-back layers of phospholipids.
 The phospholipid bilayer that forms a steady significant barrier within the two fluids is the essential structure.
 The components are inside and outside of the cell, according to the cell layer.
-The basic elements of the cell membrane are proteins inserted within the lipid structure.
-This includes the specific movement of particles which can diffuse.
-The major components of the cell membrane are highlighted below:
+Another basic element of the cell membrane is membrane proteins that are inserted within the lipid structure.
+One of the primary functions of membrane proteins is associated with transport.

 Phospholipids are an important aspect of the structure of the cell membrane.
 The membrane consists mainly of molecules called phospholipids, which are spontaneously arranged into a double layer of externally hydrophilic (water-loving) head and internally hydrophobic (water-hating) tails.
 Such interactions with water are what allow the formation of plasma membranes.
 Hydrophobic molecules can quickly migrate through the plasma membrane if they are small enough because like the inside of the membrane, they dislike water.
 On the other hand, hydrophilic molecules do not pass through the plasma membrane without any support because they are water-loving.